 Thanks to the team at tracheostomy.org.uk for their support in writing this post.
-Much of the content is a summary from all the wonderful learning resources on their website and also from their library of videos.
+Much of the content is a summary of all the wonderful learning resources on their website and also from their library of videos.
+This post has been updated in Oct 2020 since it was originally written in 2017.
+Thanks also to Miran Pankhania (ENT Surgeon in Rotherham, UK) and Eric Levi (ENT Surgeon in Melbourne, Australia) for input.

 Tracheotomy – an incision in the trachea